 Note:The Parcel ID variable in this example is a string.
 Inline variables that are strings need to be enclosed within quotation marks ('%string variable%') in an expression.
 Inline variables that are numbers do not require quotation marks.

 In a second example, variable substitution is used to pass values to the parameters of the Calculate Field tool.
 The model illustrated below contains two variables, Class Field and Value.
-Class Field with value of Class is used as the Field Name parameter.
-Value variable with value of Forest is used as the Expression parameter.
+Class Field with the value of Class is used as the Field Name parameter.
+The Value variable with the value of Forest is used as the Expression parameter.
 When the Calculate Field tool runs, the Class field gets the value of Forest that saves in the Value variable.

 Use with Calculate Value